sanskrit/raw_etexts_english/blogs/manasataramgini/2008-03-13_transmission-of-the-kali-kula-tantras-according-to-the-chinchini-mata-sara-samuchchaya.md

 +++
-title = "Transmission of the kAli kula tantras according to the chinchini-mata sAraxa0samuchChaya"
+title = "Transmission of the kAli kula tantras according to the chinchini-mata sAra samuchChaya"

 +++
 There was a muni named shIlAchiti in the shivapITha of shrIshaila.
 His